DrLex0/print3d-customizable-screw-cap/README.md

 3. The length of the threaded end that must be covered by the cap.
 Some tubes have a thicker ring at the base of the thread, you should not include this in the measurement.

 Once you have those measurements, open the `.scad` file in [OpenSCAD](https://www.openscad.org/) and **[use the OpenSCAD Customizer](https://www.dr-lex.be/3d-printing/customizer.html)** to enter the values and generate the final STL file.
 Next to the above parameters, there are many other things that can be customised.
 The most important parameter is the spacing: if the cap is too sloppy then increase this value, if it is too tight, then lower it.
 For me, a spacing of 0.40 mm works well.
+For certain lids it may be necessary to increase the gap between threads.
+The gap is expressed as a fraction of the pitch and the higher the value, the more the thread shape will be squished.
+High gap values may be more difficult to print cleanly.

 Other parameters define the overall shape of the cap or lid.
 You can opt to give the cap a ribbed (knurled) outside for better grip.